facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

   <figcaption>Image of ADB logs in Android Studio</figcaption>
 </figure>

-At this point you have created an Android native module and invoked it’s native method from Javascript in your React Native application.
+At this point you have created an Android native module and invoked it’s native method from JavaScript in your React Native application.
 You can read on to learn more about things like argument types available to a native module method and how to setup callbacks and promises.

 ## Beyond a Calendar Native Module